Visual Concepts Syllabus

 At the conclusion of this course, students should be able to:

-3) Present, critique and articulate their own work and the work of others in the context of assignments and topics
+3) Present, critique, and articulate their work and the work of others in the context of assignments and topics

 4) Understand and apply basic software skills using Adobe Illustrator for vector graphic illustration.